 There are a number of factors that can cause a myopic shift.
 In many cases, the change is quite normal for teenagers and people in their 20s.
 However, most people will experience myopic shift as the result of the development of cataracts.
 Cataracts are formed by clumps of inactive proteins forming on the lens of the eye, occluding vision and causing the shortsightedness.

 For patients who have undiagnosed diabetes or who are not properly controlling their diabetes, myopic shifts may occur in both eyes.
 This is because the lens becomes swollen due to an increased blood pressure.
-To that point, the American Academy of Ophthalmology writes that myopic shifts might be a warning sign for undiagnosed or poorly controlled diabetes.

 Usually, treatment for a myopic shift is to update your eyeglass prescription, to give you clearer vision.
 In the event of cataracts, you will likely need cataract surgery to replace your eye’s natural lens.
 If the diagnosis is diabetes, you would have to start treatment to monitor your blood sugar levels.